MOUNJARO Solution for injection Ref.[50478] Active ingredients: Tirzepatide

 In the placebo-controlled phase 3 studies in patients with T2DM, treatment with tirzepatide resulted in a mean decrease in systolic and diastolic blood pressure of 6 to 9 mmHg and 3 to 4 mmHg, respectively.
 There was a mean decrease in systolic and diastolic blood pressure of 2 mmHg each in placebo treated patients.

-In the 72 week placebo-controlled phase 3 study in patients with obesity or overweight without T2DM, treatment with tirzepatide resulted in a mean decrease in systolic and diastolic blood pressure of 7 to 8 mmHg and 5 to 6 mmHg, respectively.
-There was a mean decrease in systolic and diastolic blood pressure of 1 mmHg each in placebo treated patients.
+In 3 placebo-controlled weight management phase 3 studies (SURMOUNT 1-3), treatment with tirzepatide resulted in a mean decrease in systolic and diastolic blood pressure of 7 mmHg and 4 mmHg, respectively.
+There was a mean decrease in systolic and diastolic blood pressure of <1 mmHg each in placebo treated patients.

 Other information